1109LLL/phone_book_system/README.md

     > $ coverage html
     >
     > This command generates a <code>htmlcov</code> folder.
 Then open <code>htmlcov/index.html</code> in a browser to see the results.

+# UI - Front-end
+The front end is built using the React Javascript library, which consumes the Django API to gain access to the phone book.

+# Mannual
+### Install packages:
+This requires the following package: <code>npm</code>, <code>node</code>.

+To install using Homebrew:
+> $ brew install npm
+>
+> $ brew install node
+Verify the packages have been install successfully:
+> $ npm -v
+>
+> $ node -v

+### Notes:
+- <code>npx</code> is the package runner used by npm to execute packages in place of a global install.
+- This front-end web starts off by using <code>create-react-app</code>, which is an excellent tool for beginners that allows you to create and run React project very quickly.
+    > Run the following command to install the tool:
+    >
+    > $ npm i create-react-app